Minimum Credit Score for a Mortgage

 When considering your application for approval, lenders will look at more than just your credit score.
 Being able to show re-established credit, that there was a specific economic event that caused the lapse in excellent credit, and that you have since recovered from this financial hardship can be the difference between an approval and denial.

 Lenders will also take a close look into your debt.
-Having little to no current debt is a healthy compensating factor for less than favorable credit.
-Compensating factors are elements that lenders consider to reduce the borrower’s risk, allowing for the approval or low and poor credit scores.
+Having little to no current debt is a healthy compensating factor for less-than-favorable credit.
+Compensating factors are elements that lenders consider to reduce the borrower’s risk, allowing for the approval of low and poor credit scores.

 Compensating Factors for Poor Credit: